treyhunner/treyhunner.github.com/source/_posts/2021-09-16-how-to-flatten-a-list-in-python.markdown

 <itertools.chain object at 0x7fc1b2d65bb0>
 ```

-We can loop over that iterator or turn into another iterable, like a list:
+We can loop over that iterator or turn it into another iterable, like a list:

 ```pycon
 >>> list(chain(*groups))